MOUKZ/chat_package/README.md

 ### Calling

-the list of ChatMessages is the only required feild every thing else is optional
+the list of ChatMessages is the only required field every thing else is optional
 ```dart
 List<ChatMessage> messages = [
     ChatMessage(